p4lang/p4c/backends/ebpf/psa/README.md

 # Design

 P4 packet processing is translated into a set of eBPF programs attached to the TC hook.
-The eBPF programs implements packet processing defined in a P4 program written according to the PSA model.
+The eBPF programs implement packet processing defined in a P4 program written according to the PSA model.
 The TC hook is used as a main engine, because it enables a full implementation of the PSA specification.
-We plan to contribute the XDP-based version of the PSA implementation that does not implement the full specification, but provides better performance.
+We also plan to contribute the XDP-based version of the PSA implementation that does not implement the full specification, but provides better performance.

-The general, TC-based design of PSA for eBPF is depicted in Figure below.
+The TC-based design of PSA for eBPF is depicted in Figure below.

 ![TC-based PSA-eBPF design](psa-ebpf-design.png)